AnovaYoung/AI-System-for-Image-Restoration-and-Enhancement/README.md

 It seamlessly fills in missing regions with context-aware results.
 Well-documented and used in real-world applications like photo restoration.

-**Use Case in Your Application:** Repairs missing or occluded sections of images, such as scratches, tears, or damaged areas.
+**Use Case in Application:** Repairs missing or occluded sections of images, such as scratches, tears, or damaged areas.

 **3. Super-Resolution**